The new album, Bad Ax County is now available.

 Lou grew up in Chicago, living downtown or in the South Suburbs his entire life.
 While downtown he owned an art gallery in Pilsen at 18th and Halsted.
 Lou often creates his art from experiences on the road.
 He will take a picture of an old home in Mississippi and then draw it later.
 He exhibits his art in Gallery shows or sells prints out of his merch box.
 He often blends his art and music by creating album art and show posters for himself and other musicians.
 In addition to being an artist, Lou is also a Professor of Art at a college in the Chicago-area.
 He enjoys teaching young students about art appreciation and art history a few days a week.

 A few years ago, Lou purchased land and a salvaged wood cabin in the Driftless Region of Southwest Wisconsin (near Viroqua) where he is setting up an off-grid homestead.
 Lou loves working with wood and reclaimed materials due to his deep connection to the past.
 The homestead is filled with antiques he found on the road from stopping at roadside estate sales and thrift stores.
-In addition to the cabin, Lou has built an outhouse and amazing reclaimed shed.
+In addition to the cabin, Lou has built an outhouse and amazing reclaimed shed plus a screened-in porch.
 Lou hired the Amish to build a barn on his homestead for woodworking and eventually to have community music gatherings.
-Lou’s current projects are to build a tiny house for guests to visit his property and share in the enjoyment of the bluffs and outdoors, a bath house and a screened-in porch.
+Lou’s current projects are to build a tiny house for guests to visit his property and share in the enjoyment of the outdoors and get his well working to create a bath house.
 Lou enjoys playing his banjo on the front porch of his Kickapoo River Valley Homestead.

 “If you met Lou Shields on the street, you might think that he just walked off the set of The Grapes of Wrath, until you saw his shoes.”
 Robert Chiarito – The Chicago Ambassador